-Too Many Secrets was a public sound art installation in Graz, Austria, realized within a site-specific group exhibition in fall 2001.
+Too Many Secrets was a public sound art installation in Graz, Austria, realized within a site-specific group exhibition in the fall of 2001.
 After the first playback on the first exhibition day, it was banned by the city council which initially approved it, due to citizens’ outrage.

 I formulated the idea during a ten-day international art workshop “Unique Sign - Unique Location” that the Cultural City Network organized in Mostar, Bosnia and Herzegovina in the summer of 2000.
 Four years after winning the unfavorable title as “the most devastated town in Bosnian civil war 1992-1996”, Mostar had been undergoing an intensive reconstruction program.